 FY 2023- 2024 FY 2022-23 Current Financial Year Previous Financial Year Directly sourced from MSMEs/small producers Most procurement processes are undertaken through the GeM Portal wherever applicable, which provides certain exceptions to encourage procurement from MSMEs.
+The majority of procurement process was undertaken via E-tender process and through the GeM Portal wherever possible.
 Directly from within India Over 80% of products and services procured for internal operations are sourced from within India.
 Over 80% of products and services procured for internal operations are sourced from within India.